Collaborative Divorce Process

 - Remain financially solvent in the future

 - Collaborative Lawyers: Some lawsuit attorneys develop an opinion that court litigation does not help divorcing partners.
 These attorneys undergo collaborative training.
 Their intention is to protect the family from the perils of a divorce.
-They develop a secure ambience for the divorcing partners to negotiate in a fair manner.
+They develop a secure ambiance for the divorcing partners to negotiate in a fair manner.
 Similar to a lawsuit, they advise their client individually.
 Unlike a lawsuit, they cultivate a trusting relation with the client's spouse

 - Certified Divorce Financial Specialist: This individual helps in identification of assets and liabilities.
 Moreover, he / she develops a strategy to fulfill the economical aims of the spouses.
 Usually, this person is a collaboratively trained certified public accountant.
 The involvement of this specialist results in the Property Settlement.
 This is a formal agreement about property transfers, inclusive of QDROs